mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `enabled` - Enable/disable the plug.
 Defaults to `false`.
 * `headers` - A list of strings naming the HTTP headers to use when deriving the true client IP address.
 Defaults to `["x-forwarded-for"]`.
-* `proxies` - A list of upstream proxy IP subnets in CIDR notation from which we will parse the content of `headers`.
+* `proxies` - A list of upstream proxy IP subnets in CIDR notation, from which we will parse the content of `headers`.
 Defaults to `[]`.
 IPv4 entries without a bitmask will be assumed to be /32 and IPv6 /128.
 * `reserved` - A list of reserved IP subnets in CIDR notation which should be ignored if found in `headers`.
 Defaults to `["127.0.0.0/8", "::1/128", "fc00::/7", "10.0.0.0/8", "172.16.0.0/12", "192.168.0.0/16"]`.

 ### :rate_limit

-!!! note
+!!!
+Note
-   If your instance is behind a reverse proxy ensure [`Pleroma.Web.Plugs.RemoteIp`](#pleroma-plugs-remoteip) is enabled (it is enabled by default).
+   If your instance is behind a reverse proxy, ensure [`Pleroma.Web.Plugs.RemoteIp`](#pleroma-plugs-remoteip) is enabled (it is enabled by default).

-A keyword list of rate limiters where a key is a limiter name and value is the limiter configuration.
+A keyword list of rate limiters, where a key is a limiter name and value is the limiter configuration.
 The basic configuration is a tuple where:

 * The first element: `scale` (Integer).
-The time scale in milliseconds.
+The timescale in milliseconds.
 * The second element: `limit` (Integer).
-How many requests to limit in the time scale provided.
+How many requests to limit in the timescale provided.

 It is also possible to have different limits for unauthenticated and authenticated users: the keyword value must be a list of two tuples where the first one is a config for unauthenticated users and the second one is for authenticated.